Get Help Today(855) 593-1695

 Opioids are some of the most commonly prescribed pain killers in the world, especially for severe pain that accompanies traumatic injuries.
 Many servicemen and women are prescribed Opioid pain relievers (OPRs) as a result of injuries they suffer in the line of duty, both in and out of combat.
 Unfortunately, Opioids are incredibly addictive, and even those who strictly follow prescriptions may develop a dependence.
-This is especially true of especially potent and long-lasting Opioids.
+This is especially true of particularly potent and long-lasting Opioids.
 Even worse, the euphoric effects of most Opioids can temporarily lessen the emotional trauma that many veterans experience, leading many to use these drugs to self-medicate a variety of mental health conditions.

 The number of pain reliever prescriptions written by military physicians quadrupled over 8 years to 3.8 million in 2009.

 The Department of Defense reported that 11.7% of veterans will turn to misuse of prescription drug misuse.

 Only 40% of veterans who screen positive for emotional and SUDs will seek help for their mental health.